The characteristics of the meandering effect in a stratified wake

 The simplified conservation equations are based on the assumption $U_{0}\ll U_B$ and the assumption of self-similarity in $\overbar{U}$ and $\overbar{U}_s$.
 In the near wake regime, all the cases see a relatively large variation in $M(t)$ and $M_s(t)$ since $U_{0}\sim 0.1U_B$.
-Later, $U_{0}$ gradually decays to a relatively small value and the variation of $M(t)$ and $M_s(t)$ is smaller.
+Later, $U_{0}$ gradually decays to a relatively small value.
+The variation of $M(t)$ and $M_s(t)$ is also smaller.
 However, as the deviation from the Gaussian profile grows, $M(t)$ and $M_s(t)$ go through a large variation again.
 Generally, the varying range of $M_s(t)$ is much smaller than the varying range of $M(t)$.
-Hence, the meandering behaviour is a factor of the momentum flux deviating from a constant, which is possibly due to its distorting self-similar profiles.
+Hence, the meandering behavior is a factor of the momentum flux deviating from a constant, which is possibly due to its distorting self-similar profiles.

-In the range of $Re_B$ we examine, $Re_B$ does not show its impact on $M(t)$ or $M_s(t)$ till the very late wake, as what we see near $Nt\sim\mathcal{O}(10^2)$ between R20F50 and R50F50 in both figures.
-This is consistent with the fact that the viscous force gradually becomes comparable to the inertial force and impacts the turbulent motions in the late wake \citep{billant2001self}.
+In the range of $Re_B$ we examine, $Re_B$ does not show its impact on $M(t)$ or $M_s(t)$ till the very late wake, which is the difference we see between R20F50 and R50F50 near $Nt\sim\mathcal{O}(10^2)$ in both figures.
+This is consistent with the fact that the viscous force gradually becomes comparable to the inertial force and impacts the turbulent motions in the late wake \cite{billant2001self}.
 The strength of background stratification is indicated by $Fr_B$, and it has a stronger impact than $Re_B$.
-In section \ref{sub:results-2dss}, a small $Fr_B$ case, e.g., R20F02, has a smaller discrepancy from the 2D Gaussian profile in the late wake.
+In Sec. \ref{sub:results-2dss}, a small $Fr_B$ case, e.g., R20F02, has a stronger background stratification, and thus a more suppressed meandering behavior in the vertical direction.
+It has a smaller discrepancy from the 2D Gaussian profile in the late wake.
 Therefore, a smaller variation in $M(t)$ and $M_s(t)$ is also observed for low $Fr_B$ cases.

 In general, the nondimensional momentum flux, $M(t)$ and $M_s(t)$, can be seen as a constant through the wake development.
 Using the momentum flux from the stationary velocity $M_s(t)$ with low $Fr_B$ and high $Re_B$ maximizes the accuracy of that constant.
-The momentum flux equations bridge the scaling of the velocity deficit $U_{0}$ and the scaling of the length scales $W,H$ \citep{meunier2006self}.
-Note that the momentum flux equations \eqref{eqn:model-ss-momcons2} and \eqref{eqn:model-ss-momstation} are obtained based on only two assumptions, and they may also stand in other wakes as long as we have $U_{0}\ll U_B$ and a roughly correct self-similarity.
+The momentum flux equations bridge the scaling of the velocity deficit $U_{0}$ and the scaling of the lengths $W,H$ \cite{meunier2006self}.
+Note that the momentum flux equations \eqref{eqn:model-ss-momcons2} and \eqref{eqn:model-ss-momstation} are obtained based on only two assumptions, and they may also stand in other wakes as long as we have $U_{0}\ll U_B$ and a roughly universal self-similarity.